Directly to the content

 The amino acid taurine, which is often mixed as an ingredient in energy drinks, also has a performance-enhancing effect in sport.
 However, another study caused quite a stir.
 In 2023, researchers used an animal experiment to provethat taurine extended the life of mice by more than 15%.
 If you want to know more about this exciting study or the molecule, please read our Taurine article.

-Benefits of supplementing with glutamine
+Benefits of a dietary supplement with glutamine

 Glutamine is responsible for a variety of metabolic processes and the body's water balance.
 It is one of the amino acids with the highest plasma concentration.
 This is influenced by sporting activities.
 After intensive training, glutamine levels are reduced by up to 30%, with the portion contained in the muscle being released first.
 This can lead to muscle breakdown.
 Additional supplementation brings clear benefits.